 - A premium payment for the first 90-days of health coverage.

-The premium rates for 2016 are $1,300 per quarter for individuals and $2,925 per quarter for families.
+The premium rates for 2020 are $1,553 per quarter for individuals and $3,500 per quarter for families.
 Humana Military Healthcare Services, Inc. will bill you for subsequent quarterly premiums through your period of eligibility once you are enrolled.
-The program uses existing TRICARE providers and follows most of the rules and procedures of the TRICARE Standard program.
+The program uses existing Tricare providers and follows most of the rules and procedures of the Tricare Select program.
 Depending on your beneficiary category, CHCBP coverage is limited to either 18 or 36 months as follows:

 - 36 months for others who are eligible (in some cases, former spouses who have not remarried may continue coverage beyond 36 months if they meet certain criteria)